Everything you wanted to know about Chippenham Folk Festival

 The Festival Friday, daytime, is almost exclusively for local schools and around 300 children have a day of tuition in song, dance, playing instruments and story-telling.
 In the afternoon the children all come together in one venue and have a dance.
 This to us is a wonderful indication of interest in our future enthusiasts.

 Other festival events start in venues around the town from 6pm on Friday evening.

 Over the following three days there is a myriad of events both in any of the 14 venues in and around the town.

 There is minimum daily throughput of around 5,000 people in the Island Park enjoying the large number of free activities that take place there for the enjoyment of the enthusiasts and public.
-The Popular Street Market, run on behalf of the festival by the Rotary Club of Wiltshire Vale on the Bank Holiday Monday, can easily attract in excess of 15,000 people.
+The Popular Street Market put on by the festival, happens on the Bank Holiday Monday and can easily attract in excess of 15,000 people.